Lately, I’ve had a few readers ask me, “What is Atkins 72?” Since

 isn’t livable for the rest of your life, you’ll never make it to the finish

-line.
-That’s why Atkins’ strongly recommended you customize the diet to your
+This is why Atkins strongly recommended you customize the diet to your likes and lifestyle.

 “All that matters is that you add back to your diet a little